GoblinArchives/LiminalHorror/Liminal Horror System/Rules.md

 A target's **Stability** value is deducted from incoming stress before it is applied to HP.
 Equipment can provide this bonus defence (e.g. +1 Stability).
 These are rare items, trinkets, or objects that provide a deep sense of comfort and connection to reality.

-It is up to the Warden’s discretion to create additional equipment that have the tags (+1 Armor) or (+1 Stability).
+It is up to the Facilitator’s discretion to create additional equipment that have the tags (+1 Armor) or (+1 Stability).

 ## Deprivation & Fatigue